Mishal Hamed Kanoo

-Kanoo is the 4th generation to run the Kanoo family business.
-Established in Bahrain in 1890, The Kanoo Group's parent company, founded by Haji Yusuf bin Ahmed Kanoo, grew from its early trading and shipping enterprise into a diversified conglomerate across the Middle East.
-From Bahrain, the business spread to Saudi Arabia in the 1930s.
-In 1967, Kanoo's father, Hamed Kanoo came to the UAE to expand the family business.
-He successfully put up The Kanoo Group as a trade name in the country, which currently operates in UAE and Oman.

-In 2015, Kanoo took over his role as the Chairman of The Kanoo Group after the death of Chairman Yusuf Ahmed Kanoo in 2014.
-Today, The Kanoo Group operates across a range of industries in shipping, travel, machinery, logistics, property, energy (oil, gas, electric, water), industrial chemicals, training, retail, and commercial activities, as well as other joint ventures.
+In 2015, he assumed the Chairmanship of The Kanoo Group following the passing of Yusuf Ahmed Kanoo in 2014.
+The Kanoo Group operates across diverse sectors including shipping, travel, machinery, logistics, property, energy, chemicals, training, retail, and various joint ventures.

-Furthermore, Kanoo is a member of the Superbrands Council of the United Arab Emirates.

 Early life and education

-Born in Dubai and educated until high school locally, Kanoo continued his college studies in the United States.
-He took Comparative Theology and Philosophy and double major in economics as his first degree and later earned his MBA in Finance from the University of St. Thomas in Houston.
-He joined the family firm fresh out of university in 1991 as an Assistant Shipping Manager.
+Born in Dubai and educated through high school locally, Kanoo continued his college studies in the United States.
+He took Comparative Theology and Philosophy and double major in Economics as his first degree and later earned his MBA in Finance from the University of St. Thomas in Houston.

-Kanoo left the business for a time to pursue higher learning and later earned his second MBA at the American University of Sharjah, where he subsequently became a visiting lecturer on a course in Family Business.
+Kanoo left the business for a time and later earned his second MBA at the American University of Sharjah, where he subsequently became a visiting lecturer on a course in Family Business.

-He worked at Arthur Andersen in Dubai as an auditor before returning to The Kanoo Group as the Deputy Chairman in 1997.
+He worked at Arthur Andersen in Dubai as an auditor before returning to The Kanoo Group as Deputy Chairman in 1997.
 At that time, his uncle, Mubarak Kanoo, was the chairman of the holding company.
 He served as the Deputy Chairman until the time he took up his most recent role.

 Career

 Kanoo is a frequent speaker at conferences in the Middle East, and around the world at events where an independent Middle East view is required.
 Some of his speaking engagements include the World Summit on Innovation and Entrepreneurship in Dubai, and The International Herald Tribunes CEO Roundtable in Malaysia.

 As visiting lecturer at the American University of Sharjah School of Business Administration, he is an advocate of education and believes that it allows people to take responsibility and control of their lives.

-He was a columnist for MONEYworks Magazine, Arabian Business, Gulf Business and 7days, and continues to voice his views by regularly writing articles for local and regional media about social and business affairs in the Gulf and global capital markets, adeptly spelling out the ethical and religious values, blending them with modernity and progress.
+He was a columnist for MONEYworks, Arabian Business, Gulf Business and 7days, and regularly writes articles for local and regional media about social and business affairs in the Gulf and global capital markets.

 Other businesses

-Apart from the family business, Mishal is also a Professional and Motivational Speaker and holds chief positions as Chairman / Director of other companies including:
+Apart from the family business, Kanoo is also holds positions as Chairman or Director of other companies including: